HighStakesSwitzerland/docs/docs/loyalty-program/redeem.md

-# User Guide - Redeeming Your IBEX Points for ATOM
+# Redeeming Your IBEX Points for ATOM

 Once you've earned enough IBEX points, you can redeem them for ATOM on the HighStakes platform.
 Here's how: